How to spend 3 days in Singapore, The Lion City

 Getting around in Singapore:

 Spanning over an area of just 130 square kilometres (a good chunk of which is reclaimed land), the peninsula of Singapore is considerably smaller than its neighbours, making a stint of 3 days in Singapore is pretty uncomplicated.
 Covering distances in Singapore is not difficult, and the task is made especially straightforward thanks to a very well planned public transportation system.
 The backbone of this system is the MRT metro train line which is composed of 6 routes covering most of the territory.

 The MRT is further complemented by a network of buses, thus driving efficiency even further.
-The most convenient ticket for those planning on spending 3 days in Singapore is the (3-day) tourist pass, although 1- or 2-day versions also exists.
+The most convenient ticket for those wondering on how to spend 3 days in Singapore is the (3-day) tourist pass, although 1- or 2-day versions also exists.

 The metro tunnel